castep-docs/workshop/docs/workshop/02_bands_dos.md

 * Investigate how band structures differ for metallic and semiconductor systems differ.
 * Running spin polarised calculations in CASTEP.

-## Note
-This tutorial we will be running on Arcus, you should be able to complete this tutorial without copying files backwards and forwards; however if you wish to visualise your system (e.g. using VESTA) then you will need to copy files to your local machine to do so.

-If you don't remember how to do this, remind yourself by referring to [Tutorial 0](../00_starting.md) and [Tutorial 1](../01_bonding.md)

-## Xterminals, Plotting and other computational hassle
-To save some effort transferring files backwards and forwards to and from Arcus we are going to use Arcus to plot the band structure and DOS and send the image to your monitor.

 ## Introduction
 The aim of this tutorial is to enable you to compute band structures using CASTEP and introduce you to a few of the tools which allow you to visualise the band structure and density of electronic states computed using CASTEP.
 The band structure of metals and semiconductors will be plotted so that you can look at the differences between different types of systems.